JOBS DONE

 (31) Make the analysis and present the proposals to convince a US corporation to design and build its first own facility abroad.

-(32) Create the concept, lead the design and substantially participate in the supervising of the construction of a building to be the model for the construction of new facilities overseas.
+(32) Create the concept, lead the design and participate in the supervising of the construction of a building to be the model for the construction of new facilities overseas.

 (33) Survey and prospect the localization of several manufacturing facilities in two countries.

-(35) Design, test and implement software for controlling quality with upper control limits by worker, supervisor, manufacturing areas and with weekly- updating of 13-week periods.
+(35) Design, test and implement software for controlling quality with upper control limits by worker, supervisor, manufacturing areas, and with weekly- updating of 13-week periods.

 (39) Develop the first export project involving three US companies and three Honduran companies, for a private sector institution financed by the US Agency for International Development (USAID).